benuh/ML_AL_Notes/guides/fundamentals/CROSS_VALIDATION_GUIDE.md

 - ❌ When you need faster training

 **Pros:**
-- Maximum training data
+- Maximum training data (N-1 samples per fold)
+- Nearly unbiased estimate of model performance
-- No randomness in splits
+- No randomness in splits (deterministic)

 **Cons:**
 - Very slow (N models for N samples)
-- High variance in estimates
+- High variance in performance estimate (estimates are highly correlated)
+- Computationally prohibitive for large datasets
+- Not suitable for time series data

+**Statistical note:** LOOCV has low bias but high variance in the error estimate because the training sets overlap significantly (differ by only one sample), making the performance estimates highly correlated.

 ### 4. Holdout Validation (Train-Validation-Test Split)